balamurugan-venkadachalam/FlockList/docs/architecture.md

-# Family Task Manager - Architecture Document
+# Flock Task Manager - Architecture Document

 ## System Overview

-Family Task Manager is a full-stack web application built with a modern JavaScript/TypeScript stack.
+Flock Task Manager is a full-stack web application built with a modern JavaScript/TypeScript stack.
 The application follows a client-server architecture with a React.js frontend and a Node.js/Express backend, connected to a MongoDB database.

 ## Architecture Diagram